 The “Original” or “No-poo” method is all about making the decision to cut shampoo out of your life altogether.
 Instead of shampooing, you use cleansing conditioners to focus on giving your hair more moisture rather than deep cleaning.

-The idea behind co-washing is most conditioners are formulated with gentler cleansing agents (often cationic surfactants/ positively charged), the gentle cleansers focus on lightly cleansing while the moisturizing ingredients in the conditioner deposit another layer of invisible moisture onto the hair strands.
+The idea behind co-washing is that most conditioners are formulated with gentle cleansing agents (often cationic surfactants/ positively charged), the gentle cleansers focus on lightly cleansing while the moisturizing ingredients in the conditioner deposit another layer of invisible moisture onto the hair strands.
 The only issue with this is conditioners build-up on the hair strands, therefore, you shouldn’t give up shampoo completely.
 You should instead, understand the purpose of shampoo, and the different kinds of shampoo available to you.

 As a result, many began making alterations to the “original” regimen to find what works for them while honoring the key principles of removing damaging chemical and high heat practices and using products with clean ingredients (meaning no sulfates, silicones, or parabens).

 Mainly, what did not work for many people was the practice of exclusively co-washing as their main source of cleansing.

 Conditioners deposit moisture into the hair with those flexible invisible barriers, each time you co-wash it adds another layer.
 For those with fine density hair or looser textures, this can weigh down the hair causing it to feel greasy, weighed down, and cause more frizz.

 The original method suggests using acidic rinses like apple cider vinegar rinses or lemon rinses to “clarify” the hair of build-up.
 This doesn’t always work, as acidic rinses need to be measured properly and often can cause more harm than benefit.
 When utilized correctly acidic rinses are an amazing tool to add shine to the hair, but it should not be your only form of clarification.